 1994 California’s Proposition 187 made undocumented immigrants ineligible for three kinds of public services: social services including mental health and rape crisis intervention; health services except for events defined as emergencies under federal law; and education at elementary, secondary, and post-secondary schools.
 Required employees of public agencies to report any persons they suspected of being in the US illegally to two governmental bodies.
 In 1998, a federal judge ruled that most of Proposition 187 was unconstitutional.

-1996 Illegal Immigration Reform and Immigrant Responsibility Act increased the federal government’s border enforcement efforts by authorizing 1,000 additional Border patrol Agents each year from 1997-2001; allowed wiretaps for investigating alien smuggling operations and increased the criminal penalties for such actions; permanently barred from the US any alien convicted for an aggravated felony; reduced the number of documents employers may accept as proof of work authorization; authorizes 300 additional investigators - half who will investigate employer sanction violations each year from 1997 to 1999; added new grounds for refugee status and limited the number of such refugees to 1,000 annually; allowed the Attorney General to revoke asylum status if home-country conditions improve; and established a program to monitor foreign students.
+1996 Illegal Immigration Reform and Immigrant Responsibility Act increased the federal government’s border enforcement efforts by authorizing 1,000 additional Border patrol Agents each year from 1997-2001; allowed wiretaps for investigating alien smuggling operations and increased the criminal penalties for such actions; permanently barred from the US any alien convicted for an aggravated felony; authorized 300 additional investigators; and established a program to monitor foreign students.
+S

 2005 Minutemen Civil Defense Corp was created by a group of private individuals in the United States to monitor the United States–Mexico border's flow of illegal immigrants.
 Co-founded by Jim Gilchrist and Chris Simcox, the name derives from the Minutemen, militiamen who fought in the American Revolution.

-The Progressives - Across the nation, the government of cities was a conspicuous failure of American democracy.
+Across the nation, city government was a conspicuous failure of American democracy.

 Goal #2: To carefully examine the rise and fall of progressive reform in California in the early 20th Century